-This is a question that is asked time and time again, to understand the answer, you need to understand what abuse does to the mindset of the victim.
+This is a question that is asked time and time again.
+To understand the answer, we need to understand what abuse does to the mindset of the victim.

 For victims, the effects of child sexual abuse can be devastating.
 Victims may feel significant distress and display a wide range of psychological symptoms, both short- and long-term.
 They may feel powerless, ashamed, and distrustful of others.
 The abuse may disrupt victims’ development and increase the likelihood that they will experience other sexual assaults in the future.